mrfdev/1MB/Resources/Server/1mb-start-todo.md

   tmux's working directory fixed to the wrapper directory.
 The caller's current directory, `PATH`, other directories, and other volumes are not searched.

+## Completed in 2.17.8 build 081

+- [x] Audited the complete wrapper against macOS's stock Bash `3.2.57` and verified that it contains no Bash 4+ constructs.
+- [x] Retained Bash 3.2-compatible implementations for case conversion, indexed `BASH_SOURCE`, output handling, symlink resolution, and conditionals.
+- [x] Changed awk's substring start index from implementation-tolerated `0` to POSIX-defined `1`, preserving the existing 16-character truncation on both macOS and Ubuntu.

 ## Critical

 - [x] Stop immediately when tmux session creation fails; never send startup